topal-team/elf/README.md

 ## ELF - Efficient Deep Learning Framework

 ELF is a deep learning framework that aims to allow distributed training of large models using state-of-the-art algorithms.
-It is build on top of PyTorch.
+It is built on top of PyTorch.

 ### Use the framework

-The object ``Pipeline`` from ``pipeline`` provides a simple API to automatically take care of everything.
+The object ``Pipeline`` from ``elf`` provides a simple API to automatically take care of everything.
 ```py
 from elf import Pipeline
 model = ... # create your model